vrk-kpa/opendata/README.md

 hierarchy_form into your own.
 If you have your own templates then you can use the snippets (or logic functions) that this extension provides to display the trees.

+NB:
+This extension relies on a particular feature branch of CKAN: https://github.com/datagovuk/ckan/tree/1038-organization-hierarchy which at the time of writing is not yet merged into master yet.
+It should be released in CKAN 2.2 (late 2013).

 TODO:
 * make the trees prettier with JSTree